binarykitchen/pretty-seconds/README.md

 __arguments__

-* seconds - any positive or negative integer you fancy
+* seconds - any positive or negative number (integer or float) you fancy

 ## license